 Something that scares a lot of people when they think about going through detox.
 They fear the withdrawal symptoms that come with it.
 Because of this, we make sure we help reduce and even stop many of them.
 The result is that our detox programs feel more comfortable for people.
-Our medication-assisted treatment in Nashville, TN is the starting point.
+Our medication-assisted treatment around Nashville, Murfreesboro, Bowling Green, or Franklin, TN is the starting point.
 It helps everyone cross the line and become sober for life.

 What are Detox and Withdrawal?